Ignite Tech Academy

 What hardware do I need?

-TBD — confirm with George Our plan is to ship every student a kit with the ESP32 dev board, sensors, an LCD, an I2S mic, an amplifier and speaker, a camera module, and a bag of components — included in tuition.
+Our plan is to ship every student a kit with the ESP32 dev board, sensors, an LCD, an I2S mic, an amplifier and speaker, a camera module, and a bag of components — all included in the program.
 You bring a laptop (Mac, Windows, or Linux) and a USB-C cable.

 What happens on Demo Day?